Council chair - Chaand Nagpaul

 In 2015 he became chief executive officer at the Royal College of Anaesthetists, where he developed an organisational strategy based on member engagement, quality and excellence.

 He joined the BMA as group chief executive in 2019.
-Tom is a co-opted trustee of the Faculty of Medical Leadership and Management, and a member of the steering group of the Professional Associations Research Network, of the Royal College of Emergency Medicine Governance Code Project, and of the GMB.
+Tom is a co-opted trustee of the Faculty of Medical Leadership and Management and a member of the GMB.

 National director, Northern Ireland - Claire Armstrong